 In a rare and strong show of bipartisanship, the leadership of the U.S. Senate and House foreign relations committees wrote to Secretary of State Mike Pompeo recently expressing support for a United Nations-backed anti-corruption commission in Guatemala.
 The President of Guatemala is taking steps to eliminate the commission – notwithstanding the fact that more than 100 individuals charged in the course of its investigations remain at large – now that the panel has begun investigating him for campaign finance violations.
 The endemic corruption in the highest levels of the Guatemalan government, including the security ministries, makes it next to impossible for Guatemala to work effectively with the U.S. in combating transnational crime and illegal migration without the continuing work of the commission.

-The U.N.-supported International Commission to Combat Impunity in Guatemala (known by its Spanish acronym CICIG) was established in 2007 to address the legacy of the country’s four-decade internal armed conflict, including rampant impunity linked to “Illegal Clandestine Security Apparatuses.”
+The U.N.-supported International Commission Against Impunity in Guatemala (known by its Spanish acronym CICIG) was established in 2007 to address the legacy of the country’s four-decade internal armed conflict, including rampant impunity linked to “Illegal Clandestine Security Apparatuses.”
 These structures, mostly armed, emerged in the wake of the war’s violence with links to the military and intelligence services.
 CICIG was created to investigate these organizations and support local prosecutors in pursuing justice.

 The commission does not have the ability to independently arrest, search, or bring charges; it must work with the Prosecutor General of Guatemala and the courts.
 This structure both limits the power of CICIG and ensures Guatemalan sovereignty.
 Nonetheless, without CICIG, the justice sector would be unable to effectively investigate and prosecute organized crime and high-level corruption in Guatemala.